nguyenbuitk/devsecops/README.md

 # DevSecOps Project

 This repository contains the source code for the DevSecOps project, which focuses on integrating security practices into the software development and operations process.
+Edit for testing demo
 Follow is visualize pipeline of project
 ![Alt text](Picture2.jpg "Pipeline")
 ## Table of Contents